shawdm/darrenshaw_org/cv.md

 Technology Used: NodeJS, Javascript, Ionic.

 ### Shop Direct Fantasy Fashion (2013)
-Technical lead and mentor for an Extreme Blue project to prototype a fantasy fashion game for Shop Direct's *Very* brand.
+Technical lead and mentor for an Extreme Blue project to prototype a fantasy fashion game for Shop Direct's "Very" brand.
 The project allowed customers to predict fashion trends, increasing time spent browsing Very's catalogue, promoting social sharing and providing Shop Direct with data that could be used to predict future sales.

 Technology Used: PHP, MySQL.